ArquiSoft-Grupo-2B/documentation/lab5/README.md

 roles:

 - **backend_net**: A private subnet that contains all backend services.
-It also includes the API Gateway, which is the only component authorized to communicate with the external world.
+It also includes the API Gateway.

-- **frontend_net**: A public subnet that hosts the frontend service and the API Gateway.
-The gateway is connected to both `frontend_net` and `backend_net`, serving as the only allowed communication bridge between the public and private networks.
+- **frontend_net**: A public subnet that hosts the frontend service allowing the public access to the system.

 - **db_net**: A dedicated subnet for database access.
 It allows the `route_service` to connect exclusively to its own database, ensuring that no other service can access it.

-- **orchestration_net**: A subnet that hosts the API Gateway, facilitating communication and coordination among the different services.
+- **orchestration_net**: A private subnet that includes the frontend service and API Gateway service in a private context.

 ### Deployment View